fernandodilland/cloudflare-workers-static-template/README.md

 - Node.js (latest LTS recommended)
 - Wrangler (Cloudflare Workers CLI)

 ## Local Testing in VS Code

 1. Open the project in Visual Studio Code.
 2. Go to the "Run and Debug" panel.
+3. Select and run **"Run Wrangler Dev"** for local development.

+---

+## Deploy to Cloudflare in VS Code

+1. Open the project in Visual Studio Code.
+2. Go to the "Run and Debug" panel.
-3. Select and run "Run Wrangler Dev".
+3. Select and run **"Run Wrangler Deploy"** to deploy your static site to Cloudflare.

+---

 ## Local Testing via Terminal